 Fuck You Science Fast and the Furious, haters seem to miss the point: sometimes people just want to be entertained.

 To the artists reading this, your gratification should come from performing and perfecting your craft.
-Whether you have an audience of one, or one-million, your merit as an artist is not the amount of people watching.
+Whether you have an audience of one or one-million, your merit as an artist is not the number of people watching.
 It’s the fact you’ve put yourself out into the world with something you are hopefully proud and passionate about.

 To the consumer reading this, all I ask is that you keep your mind open.
 Challenge yourself when it comes to media and entertainment.
 Watch something you wouldn’t normally watch, or listen to something new.
 I remember deciding to watch Her recently, a sci-fi romance.
 Although pretty far from my taste of crime and action movies, I found Her to be a moving, powerful film that will always stick with me.